Resources

 Facebook Groups

-While using an established and trusted organisation for rehoming is preferable, in the current crisis some have found rehoming groups on Facebook to be the only option.
+While using an established and trusted organisation for rehoming is strongly recommended, in the current crisis some have found rehoming groups on Facebook to be the only option.
+We urge you to take your time screening and getting to know a potential adopter, as there are people who use these groups to source animals for distressing reasons, particularly if they are offered free.
+The same advice applies to any general unchecked marketplace, like Gumtree.

 Support For Pet Care Costs